 The Battle of New Orleans happened in 1815 and you can tour the site for free and with guided tours.
 The Chalmette Battlefield is part of the Jean Lafitte National Park.
 It has a reconstructed American rampart and outdoor exhibits with signs for self-guided tours.
 There’s a visitor center and rangers offer talks and demonstrations daily.

-Plantation House
+New Orleans Plantation House

-Further into the field, alongside the Mississippi River, is an 1830s plantation house where Civil War generals claimed space for their offices.
+An 1830s plantation house is further into the field, alongside the Mississippi River.
+Civil War generals claimed space for their offices there.
 Large windows upstairs look out on the Chalmette Battlefield and the cemetery next to it conveniently.

 Chalmette National Cemetery has over 14,000 graves.
 Some were moved here after the War of 1812 and even the Vietnam War.
-Many headstones were only tiny square stumps 6 x 6 inches with a just number, no name.
+Many headstones were only tiny square stumps 6 x 6 inches with a just number and no name.
 That always gives me pause.
 The idea of so many bodies for cause, just being bodies in the end.

-New Orleans French Quarter
+New Orleans French Quarter Architecture

-The colorful Spanish colonial architecture of the French Quarter grabs your attention on the two-story townhouses that mix with the shotgun houses and Creole cottages.
+The colorful Spanish colonial architecture of the French Quarter grabs your attention.
+This style is evident in the two-story townhouses.
+These townhouses mix with the shotgun houses and Creole cottages.
 Wrought-iron balconies hang from above while history peeks out through wavy floor-to-ceiling windowpanes.
 These buildings have been timeless and unchanged for hundreds of years.
-And there’s Bourbon Street, where you can do all the drinking and Royal Street, where you can do all the antique shopping and plenty of charming streets to get something to eat to keep your energy up.

-French Market
+New Orleans French Market

-Plantations
+New Orleans Plantations

 Read more To Do in New Orleans stories here.